NO-HEAT Project

 • Reflective and/or cool surfaces

-• Shaded shelters and wayfinding points
+• Shaded shelters and wayfinding point

 Project Partners